 Entry Fee: There is no entry fee for the place.

 Located 48 km from Igatpuri, Harihar fort is an important fort of Nashik district.
-The fort captures the attention of the visitors because of its peculiar rock-cut steps.
+The fort captures the attention of the visitors because of its peculiar rock-cut steps and its one of the famous Nashik tourist places.

 The fort is very old and it mostly is in ruins at present except for a storage house and a few rock-cut cisterns.
 The fort can be accessed from two base villages namely, Rakshewadi and Nirgudpada.